nikanique/spring-rest-framework-tutorial/docs/source/GenericControllers.rst

     }

 And this is the StudentRepository.
-You should extend both ``JpaRepository`` and ``JpaSpecificationExecutor`` to enable the `GenericListController` to use repository in its services.
+You should extend both ``JpaRepository`` and ``JpaSpecificationExecutor`` to enable the repository to be used in .

 .. code-block:: java
     import com.example.demo.model.Student;